Pause carousel

 All staff must comply with any requirements of the Transparency Review, in particular the full economic costing of research activity in line with Transparent Approach to Costing (TRAC) methodology.

-Control of pay and non-pay expenditure may be delegated by the Dean of School/Director of Service to the grant holder but any overspend or under-recovery of overheads is to be the clear responsibility of the School/Service, with any loss being a charge on it.
+Control of pay and non-pay expenditure may be delegated by the Senior Manager to the grant holder but any overspend or under-recovery of overheads is to be the clear responsibility of the School/Service, with any loss being a charge on the Senior MAnager's budgets.

 It is the responsibility of the named grant-holder to ensure that conditions of funding are met.
-Any loss to the University resulting from a failure to meet conditions of funding will be charged to the School/Service.
+Any loss to the University resulting from a failure to meet conditions of funding will be charged to the School/Service/Cost Centre.

 Costing and pricing for internally and externally funded research awards should follow the Frascati Framework principles and is the responsibility of the Research Finance Team.

-The Business Development Unit is responsible for providing guidance on all other costing and pricing support and will develop and maintain a costing and pricing strategy for University activities.
+The Finance Department is responsible for providing guidance on all other costing and pricing support and will develop and maintain a costing and pricing strategy for University activities.

 At an early stage, before contracts are entered into, the Finance Department must be given the opportunity to carry out a due diligence checks on the client.

-For commercial activity, such as new product/service development, staff should engage with the Business Development Unit to develop new or bespoke full cost recovery (FCR) models as appropriate.
+For commercial activity, such as new product/service development, staff should engage with the Finance Department to develop new or bespoke full cost recovery (FCR) models as appropriate.

 The University Pricing Policy applies to commercial activity in all circumstances where funders/customers have negotiable terms, including target pricing and the approval process for variations.